 The Green Office exists physically within The Green Village.
-The Green Village is an exciting area of Delft campus opposite the entrance to Sports & Culture.
-They function as a technology and business plan innovation platform, with a broad focus on sustainable concepts for the future.
+The Green Village is an exciting area of Delft campus opposite the entrance to X. They function as a technology and business plan innovation platform, with a broad focus on sustainable concepts for the future.
 The Green Office operates from a unique building, known as Prêt-a-Loger, which resembles a traditional Dutch terraced house, but with impressive upgrades.
 It was designed by students with a target of energy neutrality, and won a podium finish at the Solar Decathlon of 2014.

 Position within the world

 In Maastricht, nurtured by the non-profit organisation rootAbility.
 Students on campuses around the Netherlands and beyond are striving towards a common goal.
 They recognise, as in Delft, that educational institutions can act as catalysts towards the sustainable transition that is so urgently required.